-Clear of Vegetation and Future Development Needs.
+Clear of Vegetation and Future Development.
 A drain field will have to be excavated so it's best to choose an already clear and level site.
 It also needs to be kept clear so choose a placement that you will not need to build upon down the road.

 Optimal Soils & Drainage.
 Ideally, undisturbed sandy soils provide the best bed for your drain field.
 Clay soils will be much less absorbent and require a larger drain field to meet the absorption requirements.
 In some cases, they may not suffice at all.

 Wetland Buffer.
-Most jurisdictions prohibit placing a septic tank or drain field within a buffer zone to surface water like lakes, streams, rivers, wetlands etc.
+Most jurisdictions prohibit placing a septic tank or drain field within a buffer zone to surface water like lakes, streams, rivers or other wetlands.

 The Perc(olation) Test:

 The methodology for performing your perc test will be governed by your local jurisdiction.
 It involves a professional digging one or more test holes in your proposed drain field (under the supervision of your local inspector) filling it with water and measuring the rate of infiltration.
-Sometimes the local jurisdiction will require a deep test hole to be dug 8-10ft deep with a backhoe.
+Sometimes the local jurisdiction will require a deep test hole to be dug 8-10ft deep with a backhoe which can be costly.

-The rate of infiltration will be input into your drain field design to determine the length and spacing of the perforated pipe.
+The rate of infiltration will be factored into your drain field design to determine the length and spacing of the perforated pipe.